wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-ms-entra.md

                 Resource group
             </td>
             <td>
                 Select the resource group.
-You can create a new resource group if you don’t already have one.
+You can create a new resource group if you don't already have one.
             </td>
         </tr>
         <tr>